Rental Property Maintenance: Guide for Airbnb Hosts

 • Flush the water heater twice a year.

-• Inspect the roof and clean gutters.
+• Inspect the roof for damage and clean gutters.

 • Ensure door and window locks are secure.